Creed of Gold: Production

 Principal photography began June 10, 2010 and ended July 12, 2010.
 Various locations near Indianapolis, Indiana were used for filming, including the Indiana World War Memorial Plaza, Taylor University, the Columbia Club and the Indianapolis Union Station.
 The Indiana State House doubled as the interior of the Federal Reserve Bank of New York.

 The film took three years to complete and secure international distribution.
 The movie trailer was released by Crystal Creek Media on June 29, 2012.

 Themes

 The main theme is that certain actions may escape the boundaries of International law but they are still wrong because they are a violation of Natural law.
 Ron Paul's campaign advisor Doug Wead has a special feature on the DVD about what is going on with the Federal Reserve and its impact on American citizens and the rest of the world.

 Though the film deals with complex topics it was awarded the Dove seal of family approval from the Dove Foundation.

+On some movie posters created after the film's release, Creed of Gold's tagline is shown as "Where we go one we go all," which is a phrase used as a slogan by the QAnon political conspiracy theory movement.